Bridge Kit

 Use the following faucets to get testnet native tokens in your wallets:

-The sections in this step demonstrate how to set up your script, execute the bridge transfer, and check the result.
+This step shows you how to set up your script, execute the bridge transfer, and check the result.

 // Import Bridge Kit and its dependencies